lcastri/fpcmci/docs/index.md

 ## Recent changes

-* 4.2.0 - causal model with only selected features fix adapted to tigramite 5.2 get_causal_matrix FPCMCI method added f_alpha and pcmci_alpha instead of alpha
+* 4.2.0 - causal model with only selected features fix
+          adapted to tigramite 5.2
+          get_causal_matrix FPCMCI method added
+          f_alpha and pcmci_alpha instead of alpha
 * 4.1.2 - tutorials adapted to 4.1.1 and get_SCM method added in FPCMCI
 * 4.1.1 - PCMCI dependencies fix: FPCMCI causal model field added, FPCMCI.run() and .run_pcmci() outputs the selected variables and the corresponding causal model
-* 4.1.0 - FSelector and FValidator turned into FPCMCI and PCMCI, show_edge_label removed and dag optimized, new package included in the setup.py, added tutorials, and new example in README.md.
+* 4.1.0 - FSelector and FValidator turned into FPCMCI and PCMCI
+          show_edge_label removed and dag optimized
+          new package included in the setup.py
+          added tutorials
+          new example in README.md.
 * 4.0.1 - online documentation and paths fixes.
 * 4.0.0 - package published.